JustinDo720/JobBuddy-Backend/README.md

 - [x] Fix up `settings.py` for our REACT application to send request

 ### Work on Job Images
-- [ ] Create a Job Image Model where one Job have any many Images
+- [x] Create a Job Image Model where one Job have any many Images
-- [ ] Create that POST API for uploading Images
+- [x] Create that POST API for uploading Images
-- [ ] Create that Edit API for uploading Images
+- [x] Create that Edit API for uploading Images
+- [x] Create Delete API as well
-- [ ] Update the Job Serializer to include all Images related to that job post
+- [x] Update the Job Serializer to include all Images related to that job post

 ### Work on Authentication
 - [ ] Django Authentication